ultralytics/xview-yolov3/README.md

 # Running

 - Run `train.py` to begin training.
 Checkpoints will be saved in `/checkpoints` directory.
-Run `detect.py` to apply trained weights to an xview image, such as `5.tif` from the training set, shown below.
+Run `detect.py` to apply trained weights to an xView image, such as `5.tif` from the training set, shown below.

 ![Alt](https://github.com/ultralytics/xview-yolov3/blob/master/output/5.jpg "example")